kspicer80/kspicer80.github.io/content/posts/2022-06-01-linear-regression-in-the-humanities.md

 In the meantime, I have been working my way through Émile Zola's 1885 novel, _Germinal_.
 I thought it might be interesting to see if I could find some data on French coal production.
 That led me down a rather nice rabbit hole of sorts where I learned about [how difficult it is](https://ourworldindata.org/free-data-iea) to get energy data from the IEA ([International Energy Agency](https://www.iea.org/)).
 I was able to find some data on the St. Louis FRED [site](https://fred.stlouisfed.org/).
 There were a couple of datasets available [here](https://fred.stlouisfed.org/series/A01214FRA422NNBR) and [here](https://fred.stlouisfed.org/series/M01191FRM580NNBR)].

-A gist for the following plots is available [here](https://gist.github.com/kspicer80/5faed2dd26d1cd09df75fc2901bdfda3).
+A gist for the following three plots is available [here](https://gist.github.com/kspicer80/5faed2dd26d1cd09df75fc2901bdfda3) along with the dataset in .csv format.

 ![initial plot](/images/imgforblogposts/post_15/coal_production_initial_plot.png)